Focusing on Marriages Affected by Disability

-The stress of a chronic illness can be challenging to a marriage, even when two people have been deeply in love for decades.
-Just knowing that they will live their entire lives (except for a healing miracle) having to cope with the ravages of a disease – such as multiple sclerosis, cancer, lupus, heart disease, depression, chronic fatigue syndrome, and a host of others – is an enormous burden to carry.
+The stress of a disability or chronic illness can be challenging to a marriage, even when two people have been deeply in love for decades.
+Just knowing that they will live their entire lives (except for a healing miracle), having to cope with the ravages of a disease, such as multiple sclerosis, cancer, lupus, heart disease, depression, chronic fatigue syndrome, and a host of others, can be an enormous burden to carry.
 They constantly deal with questions like these:

 - How do I juggle my needs with the needs of my chronically ill spouse?